maxim-fullstack/dec/puppet-workstation-config/README.md

 ### Prerequisites

-- Puppet Agent installed on the target system
 - Administrator/root privileges for package installation
+- Internet connection for downloading packages
+- **Windows**: Windows 10 (version 1809 or later) or Windows 11 with winget
+- **Linux**: Supported distributions: Ubuntu, Debian, CentOS, RHEL, Fedora

+**Note**: Puppet will be automatically installed if not present on the system.

 ### Installation